johanthoren/redbubble-helper/README.md

 # Redbubble Helper

+**NOTE:** Broken and archived.
+I don't recommend anyone using Redbubble, since they closed my account, wasting hundreds of hours, without any reason given, and without replying to emails.

 A simple CLI tool to generate images suitable for Redbubble.

 See [the documentation](doc/intro.md "Introduction to Redbubble Helper") for more information on installation and usage.